soundpress/RulesOfNYC/docs/c06/index.rst

       (iii) This system shall be smoke tested daily.

-   (4) Elevator shafts shall not be used as waste chutes.
+   (4) Elevator shafts shall not be used as waste chutes or to convey any ACM.

+   (5) Signage must be posted in the main lobby stating the specific floors where the elevators are out of service due to abatement.

-(y) Adequate toilet facilities shall be provided in the vicinity of the clean room external to the work place.
-Where such facilities so not exist, portable service shall be provided.
+(y) Adequate toilet facilities must be provided in the vicinity of the clean room external to the work place.
+Where such facilities do not exist, portable service must be provided.

 (z) At least one functional fire extinguisher with a minimum rating 2-A:10-B:C shall be required for each work place.
 In the case of large asbestos projects, at least two such fire extinguishers shall be required.